Interactive guide to Stable Diffusion steps parameter

 Note how the magic happens around steps 4-7, and the dog emerges from the blob.
 Then it reaches high quality around 20-25 steps into the generation.
 Steps above 25 do not create a significant difference in quality; the dog's form repeatedly changes without producing more details.

-Here's another example showcasing different 'a bear astronauts' at different steps.
-Move slider to change to a different set.
+Here's another example showcasing 'a bear astronauts' at different steps.

-Notice that with higher steps, the main form of a 'bear in NASA suit' stays the same.
-But in this case, some minor details are more pleasing with more steps.
-For example, the bear looks more 'hairy', the colors are a little more vibrant, and the logos/devices on the NASA suit are more intricate.
+Notice that with higher steps, the main form of a 'bear astronaut' stays the same.
+But in this case, some minor details are improving with more steps — for example, the hair quality, colors, and space suite details.